dsamey/Power-BI/README.md

-# Power-BI
+# Visualizations
-Visualizations files related to visualisations using Power BI, Tableau and other tools.
+files related to visualisations using Power BI, Tableau and other tools.